0947JavaReact/project-2---yawp-team1/README.md

 ## Features
 - User can login with their existing account.
-- User can create an account
+- User can create an account.
 - User can look at all Yawp posts by people they are following.
 - User can look at their own profile.
 - User can look at other users' profiles.